TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 Control Measures

-1. Brief the team on the scope of the work for the day indicate with them the landing position point out the obstructions any area to keep away from putting communication in place.
+1. Brief the team on the scope of the work for the day and indicate with them the landing position pointing out the obstructions and any area to keep away from putting communication in place.

 2. Make use of supplied 2-way Radio system.